Mohamed Al Banna Joins Rare FND as an Advisor and Co-Founder

-Rare FND's alliance with Mohammed Al Banna will help break new ground and support charitable organisations and start-ups in the UAE
+Rare FND’s alliance with Mohammed Al Banna will help break new ground and support charitable organizations and start-ups in the UAE.

 Mohamed is a prominent member of the entrepreneurial community in the UAE, and he is known to provide strategic and advisory services to members of the Royal Family Offices.
 Mohamed has a strong passion for developing innovative ideas and transforming them into successful businesses.
 With this vision in mind, he is working alongside several royal family members as an advisor, where he has built a strong network and helps executives to achieve their full potential.